wiggocd/QMusic/README.md

 _______________________

-# Old commands
+# Other and Non-Functional Commands

-**Please note, compilation is currently broken due to Nuitka not supporting PySide2/Shiboken2.**
+**Please note, compilation is currently broken due to Nuitka not supporting PySide2/Shiboken2 whilst the py2app configuration is currently not working with PySide2 in the standard mode.**

+~~`python3 setup.py py2app` - build a macOS app~~

 ~~`python3 setup.py compile` - build an executable using Nuitka~~